21atalia/core-code-from-scratch-readme/resources/Interview_Prep.md

 _They are a web platform that connects several /e-Commerce companies with more than 100 couriers in Latin America._<br>

 _6. Why are you interested in this position?
 (1-2 sentences)
-    1. Mention how you can you add value to a team in X position
+    1. Mention how you can you add value to a team in X position<br>

         1. Tech Skills
         - Ability to abstract logic
         - Programming languages: JavaScript, Node, Python.